 The best beginner classical guitars are ideal for adults and kids, and can help introduce you to a captivating world of Spanish playing without breaking the bank.
 Nylon string strummers and even the best classical guitars have, in some circles, what you’d call a bit of an image problem.
 Some guitarists associate them with the cheap, flimsy axes they took their first formative steps on and couldn’t leave behind quick enough.
 That doesn’t have to be the case though.

-- Great guitars for kids, including electrics and acoustics
+- Best guitars for kids, including electrics and acoustics

 - 10 best acoustic guitars for beginners, at a range of budgets

 Best beginner classical guitars: Guitar World’s choice

 With all of those considerations in mind, for us the best beginner classical guitar overall is the Yamaha C40II.
 That’s because it marries great sound and a comfortable playing experience, which few other beginner classical guitars can rival at such a low price.

 For great build and superb tonality, and for not an awful lot more, we’d also recommend the stylish Cordoba C5, which is built for playing captivating Spanish styles.